boedker-trackunit/timetravel/README.md

 # Git time travel

-Demystifying git time travel - short demo for front end fan club.
+Demystifying git time travel - short demo for front end fan club at Trackunit.

 This article does not try to recommend any workflow - it is only showing the possibilities for re-writing history in a git repository.